xoyoc/xoyocNET/wp-content/plugins/wp-fastest-cache/readme.txt

 4. Admin can delete minified css and js files from the options page
 5. Block cache for specific page or post with Short Code
 6. Cache Timeout - All cached files are deleted at the determinated time
+7. Cache Timeout for specific pages
-7. Enable/Disable cache option for mobile devices
+8. Enable/Disable cache option for mobile devices
-8. Enable/Disable cache option for logged-in users
+9. Enable/Disable cache option for logged-in users
-9. SSL support
+10. SSL support
+11. CDN support
+12. Preload Cache - Create the cache of all the site automatically

 <h4>Performance Optimization</h4>